 User familiarity: The popularity of augmented reality/virtual reality headsets has undoubtedly increased the awareness of the depths that software applications can plow within that sandbox.
 Therefore, it is safe to say that users will not find the interface and infrastructure challenging to work with.
 With that said, a basic tutorial would still be offered to users if they wish to refamiliarize themselves with the interface.
 This area is feasible.

 Content Integration: The integration of films and other content, such as TV shows, would have to be executed to optimize playback performance and quality.
-Specifically, streaming content over the internet, caching content locally, or utilizing methods of compressing file sizes.
+Specifically, streaming content over the internet, caching content locally or utilizing methods of compressing file sizes.
 Feasibility is ideal in this area.

 Updates and Maintenance: The constant evolution of the application demands that extra care be catered towards modular architecture, version control, and automated testing to facilitate ongoing development and support.
 To fully envision this possibility, the software application must be designed with scalability and maintainability in mind to support future updates, patches, and maintenance.
 This area is feasible.